1. DEBT SOLUTIONS

 Debt relief is similar to bankruptcy because it allows you to satisfy unsecured debt for less than the amount owed.
 However, there are differences.

-Debt relief and bankruptcy are similar in some ways.
-They can both result in you paying less than the full amount you owe.
-However, note that about half of Chapter 13s result in full payment, plus bankruptcy and attorney fees.
-That means those people would have paid less if they had never filed for bankruptcy.
-So if you don’t qualify for Chapter 7 or you don’t want to lose assets, debt relief might help you more than Chapter 13.
+However, note that about half of Chapter 13 bankruptcies result in full repayment, plus bankruptcy and attorney fees.
+That means those people might have paid less if they had not filed for bankruptcy.
+So if you don't qualify for Chapter 7 or you don't want to lose assets, debt relief might help you more than Chapter 13.